2017 Year in Review

 Approximately 60 private requests were made for historical information or images.
 Topics included:

 – many requests for information on local homes or businesses and on local families.

-Seven historic registry plaques were requested from LHS for town residents for their homes; dozens of historical registry sheets on homes were given to requesters.
+Four historic registry plaques were requested from LHS for town residents for their homes; dozens of historical registry sheets on homes were given to requesters.

-For 2016, four editions of the LHS newsletter were published and sent to members and friends with stories of local history, items regarding James Wilson Marshall and news of member events.
+For 2017, four editions of the LHS newsletter were published and sent to members and friends with stories of local history, items regarding James Wilson Marshall and news of member events.